What

 in the process killing an innocent woman, a mother, with several pistol shots

-populace, Trump quickly escalated the ICE presence with an infusion of 1,000 more
+to her chest, arm, and head.
+And then, seeking to further terrorize the populace, Trump quickly escalated the ICE presence with an infusion of 1,000 more

 am not present, I still feel the psychic violence that this maniac has imposed